-This palace was the central government building at its peak time.
-“Doge of Venice” or the ruler used to live here with his family for his lifetime.
+This Palace was the central government building at its peak time.
+“Doge of Venice,” or the ruler, used to live here with his family for his lifetime.

-Numerous fires and ground failures have occurred in the lifespan of the building that led to its reconstruction and renovation several times in 10thcentury, 1340, 1424, 1438, 1547, and 1577.
-Apart from this, the respective decay of the structure in 19thcentury had made a good case for the overall renovation to be done.
+Numerous fires and ground failures have occurred in the lifespan of the building that led to its reconstruction.
+The city did renovations in the 10th century, 1340, 1424, 1438, 1547, and 1577.

 Doge’s Palace is a historical site where you can see the clash of old, new, and obsolete.
 The off-white facades and ornate interior hold immense secrets, indeed.